jherreros/helm-secure-import/README.md

 # Helm Registry Import Plugin

-A Helm plugin that imports charts and their container images into OCI-compliant Registry, with built-in vulnerability scanning, patching, and signing capabilities.
+A Helm plugin that imports charts and their container images into an OCI-compliant Registry, with built-in vulnerability scanning, patching, and signing capabilities.

 ## Features